I. M. Pei: Bank of China, Hong Kong

 A new offer had arrived for Pei from the Chinese government in 1982.
-With an eye toward the transfer of sovereignty of Hong Kong from the British in 1997, authorities in China sought Pei's aid on a new tower for the local branch of the Bank of China.
+With an eye toward the handover of Hong Kong from the British in 1997, authorities in China sought Pei's aid on a new tower for the local branch of the Bank of China.
 The Chinese government was preparing for a new wave of engagement with the outside world and sought a tower to represent modernity and economic strength.
 Given the elder Pei's history with the bank before the Communist takeover, government officials visited the 89-year-old man in New York to gain approval for his son's involvement.
 Pei then spoke with his father at length about the proposal.
 Although the architect remained pained by his experience with Fragrant Hills, he agreed to accept the commission.

 The proposed site in Hong Kong's Central District was less than ideal; a tangle of highways lined it on three sides.
 The area had also been home to a headquarters for Japanese military police during World War II, and was notorious for prisoner torture.
 The small parcel of land made a tall tower necessary, and Pei had usually shied away from such projects; in Hong Kong especially, the skyscrapers lacked any real architectural character.
 Lacking inspiration and unsure of how to approach the building, Pei took a weekend vacation to the family home in Katonah, New York.
 There he found himself experimenting with a bundle of sticks until he happened upon a cascading sequence.